 Exercising and other physical activities increase your body temperature – so your body sweats to keep you cool.

-Some people might experience excessive sweat while working out and not everyone gets sweat patches.
+Some people might experience heavy sweat while working out and not everyone gets sweat patches.
 You can sweat ten times more than normal while exercising – up to 10 litres a day.
-That’s a lot of fluid, so if you experience excessive sweating during exercise, it’s really important that you stay hydrated.
+That’s a lot of fluid, so if you experience sweating heavily when working out, it’s really important that you stay hydrated.

-Stay fresh and dry by showering after exercise and make sure you dry yourself properly to prevent bacteria-causing body odor.
+Stay fresh and dry by showering after exercise and make sure you dry yourself properly to prevent bacteria-causing body odour.

-Wondering how to control sweating with Degree?
-Then you can check out Degree’s antiperspirants with MOTIONSENSE – our patented sweat technology powered by specially designed microcapsules.
+Wondering how to control odour with Degree®?
+Then you can check out Degree® antiperspirants with Motionsense® – our technology powered by specially designed microcapsules.
 Friction from body movement triggers the capsules to break and release bursts of freshness.
 So the more you move, the more it protects.

-If you’re worried about sweat patches or think you’re sweating excessively during or after exercise, check out Degree Clinical Strength, three times the protection of a regular antiperspirant*.
+If you’re worried about sweat patches or think you’re sweating during or after exercise, check out Degree® Clinical+ for men or Clinical Protection for women, provide three times the sweat reduction of a regular antiperspirant.